S24-Capstone-Distributed/General-4020/Video Streaming Platform/group-v2/scope.md

 **Preconditions:**
 - The system is actively processing video transcoding tasks.
-- The video has been uploaded in the correct format to the storage service.

 **Basic Flow:**
 1. Monitor the CPU utilization of all worker nodes.